IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 ***

 Dispatched by:
-Cardano.Node.PeerSelectionCounters
+Cardano.Node.PeerSelectionCounters.PeerSelectionCounters

 From current configuration:
-Filtered: `Invisible` because the filter level is `Notice`
+Filtered:  because the filter level is `Notice`

 ### cardano.node.peerSelection.hot